junxit/us-congress-bills-110/metadata.md

 - 2007-03-07 — Introduced in House
 - 2007-03-07 — Referred to the House Committee on Oversight and Government Reform.
 - 2007-03-07 — Sponsor introductory remarks on measure.
 (CR H2268)
+- 2007-07-19 — Committee Consideration and Mark-up Session Held.
+- 2007-07-19 — Ordered to be Reported by Unanimous Consent.
+- 2007-09-24 — Considered under suspension of the rules. (consideration: CR H10713-10716)
+- 2007-09-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1389.
+- 2007-09-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-09-24 — Mr. Davis (IL) moved to suspend the rules and pass the bill, as amended.
+- 2007-09-24 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H10713-10715)
+- 2007-09-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H10713-10715)